karimarttila/clojure/clj-ring-cljs-reagent-demo/simple-frontend/README.md

 - Do not show any other pages than Sign-in and Login if there is no valid session in the browser.
 - Logout functionality: Add a logout link once user is logged in - invalidate the token (remove it from atom and browser local storage) when the user loggs out.
 - Some shopping cart functionality for the user to choose the items for purchasing.
 Simulate payment somehow.
-- Some basic CSS to make the Simple Frontend look at least a little bit less horrific. :-)
 - If this were a real production system you should implement tests in both frontend and backend sides - unit tests, integration tests and e2e tests.